Updated January 16, 2022

-You can apply for routine service and expect to receive a passport in 18 weeks after the passport agency receives your materials.
-You have the option of paying an additional $60 for expedited service to receive your passport in up to 12 weeks, and an extra $17.56 for 1-2 day delivery for the return of your completed passport.
+You can apply for routine service and expect to receive a passport in 8-11 weeks after the passport agency receives your materials.
+You have the option of paying an additional $60 for expedited service to receive your passport in 5-7 weeks, and an extra $18.32 for 1-2 day delivery for the return of your completed passport.

 As this information is subject to change, please visit the U.S. Department of State's Passport website for details and updates.
 Contact your program manager if you are concerned about obtaining a passport in time for your program requirements.

 Read below for general information about passports and visas, and program and term specific submission deadlines.
 If you are planning to participate in one of the following programs, please also visit the program specific passport and visa page below: